This article outlines security best practices for the Citrix SD-WAN solution. It provides general security guidance for Citrix SD-WAN deployments.

 Default Firewall Actions – Allow enables packets not matching any filter policy are permitted.
 Deny enables packets not matching any filter policy are dropped.

-Zones - Firewall zones define logical security grouping of networks connected to the NetScaler SD-WAN.
+Zones - Firewall zones define logical security grouping of networks connected to the Citrix SD-WAN.
 Zones can be applied to Virtual Interfaces, Intranet Services, GRE Tunnels, and LAN IPsec Tunnels.

 Untrusted security zone should be configured on WAN links directly connected to a public (unsecure) network.
-Untrusted will set the WAN link to its most secure state, allowing only encrypted, authenticated and authorized traffic to be accepted on the interface group.
+Untrusted will set the WAN link to its most secure state, allowing only encrypted, authenticated, and authorized traffic to be accepted on the interface group.
 ARP and ICMP to the Virtual IP Address are the only other traffic type allowed.
-This setting will also ensure that only encrypted traffic will be send out of the interfaces associated with the Interface group.
+This setting will also ensure that only encrypted traffic is sent out of the interfaces associated with the Interface group.

 Routing Domains are network systems that include a set of routers that are used to segment network traffic.
 Newly created sires are automatically associated with the default Routing Domain.

 - Secure Virtual Path User Data with IPsec